hstreamdb/hstream-operator/README.md

-# hstream-operator
+# HStream Operator
-The purpose of the project is to simplify the deployment of hstream cluster
+The purpose of the project is to simplify the deployment of the HStream cluster

 ## Description
-Hstream cluster is consist of hserver, hstore, admin-server and rqlite.
+HStream cluster consists of HServer, HStore, HMeta and AdminServer.
-The controller will deploy a rqlite cluster in default, you can specify an external cluster by `spec.externalHmeta`
+The controller will deploy a rqlite cluster for HMeta in default, you can specify an external cluster by `spec.externalHmeta`

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster